-Located between Baton Rouge and New Orleans, Louisiana, The Houmas House Estate allows visitors to experience the life on a sugarcane plantation in the 1800’s.
+Plantations in Louisiana are one of the most sought after attractions throughout the state.
+Located between Baton Rouge and New Orleans, The Houmas House Estate allows visitors to experience the life on a sugarcane plantation in the 1800’s.
 The mansion has been restored to the antebellum era, reflecting the opulence and wealth this sugarcane farm boasted in the 1880’s.
 The guided mansion tour walks through the 250 year history, showing the architectural evolution of this manor house and how it became a grand estate.
 Rare and period artwork and artifacts are displayed and used to explain plantation life.

 The gardens are expansive and the most exquisite in all of Plantation Country.